phamnhantucode/phamnhantucode/README.md

 ![Profile Picture](https://static.topcv.vn/avatars/95EJ9bBcexvVWtuG6Uz0_63ee334c17406_cvtpl.jpg)

-Hello, I'm a beginner Android Developer.
-I'm currently learning Java programming and Android development through online courses and personal projects.
-I'm excited to start my journey in the Android development industry and I'm eager to learn from experienced developers.
-Although I'm new to Android development, I'm committed to honing my skills and building innovative mobile applications that provide value to users.
+Hello, I'm a beginner Mobile Developer.
+I'm currently learning Mobile development through online courses (Youtube), documents and make personal projects.
+I'm excited to start my journey in the Mobile development industry and I'm eager to learn from experienced developers.
+Although I'm new to Mobile development, I'm committed to honing my skills and building innovative mobile applications that provide value to users.
 I'm a hard worker and I'm always willing to take on new challenges.
-As a beginner Android Developer, I'm looking forward to learning as much as possible and contributing to the development of cutting-edge mobile applications.
+As a beginner Mobile Developer, I'm looking forward to learning as much as possible and contributing to the development of cutting-edge mobile applications.

 ## Skills